 Water softeners are installed to remove the hardness of the water.
 Hardness is a mineral content in the water that causes it to feel sticky, and it can also cause soap scum to form on your dishes and other surfaces.
 Most homes do not need a water softener for their drinking water, but they may need one for the rest of their plumbing.
 The only way to know if you need a water softener is to have your water tested.

-How do I tell if I need a water softener?
+How do I know if I need a water softener?

 - Test your water hardness

 One of the best ways to find out whether you need a water softener is to measure water hardness at home.
-You can do the test yourself right at home using a water hardness test kit which you can buy at the most local store or online stores.
+You can do the test yourself right at home using a water hardness test kit, which you can buy at most local stores or online stores.
 There are other simple methods you can use to test water hardness at home if you don’t want to use a water hardness test kit.

-The other way to know water hardness is to request a water quality report from the municipal water department.
-You can send a sample to a testing laboratory in your area; some do for free, and others charge a small fee for testing.
+The other way to know the water’s hardness is to request a water quality report from the municipal water department.
+You can send a sample to a testing laboratory in your area; some do it for free, and others charge a small fee for testing.

 After testing your water hardness how do you define whether your water is hard or soft?
 The below table will help you understand better.
 The water hardness is measured in either grain per gallon (GPG) or ppm (parts per million) or mg/L